 - Stress Management workshops

-This combination of traditional and holistic therapies are integral in helping you develop a more positive and healthy lifestyle.
+This combination of traditional and holistic therapies is integral in helping you develop a more positive and healthy lifestyle.

 Drug and alcohol rehab doesn’t just end when you leave the rehabilitation centre.
-In fact, rehab is a commit for life, as you’ll have to swear off of alcohol and drugs for life in order to sustain your recovery.
+In fact, rehab is a commitment for life, as you’ll have to swear off alcohol and drugs for life in order to sustain your recovery.

 The first twelve months of recovery are the most challenging and most likely time for relapse to occur, which is why most drug and alcohol rehab centres provide 12 months of free aftercare.

-A Relapse Prevention Plan is completed at the end of any rehab treatment programme, which is designed to highlight any warning signs and sign post the best counter strategies to ensure relapse is prevented.
-However, this alone is not alway enough to help you through stressful situations.
+A Relapse Prevention Plan is completed at the end of any rehab treatment programme, which is designed to highlight any warning signs and signpost the best counter strategies to ensure relapse is prevented.
+However, this alone is not always enough to help you through stressful situations.